J. G. Hempler: 1861-1864

 Pastor Rogers returned as an interim minister after Pastor Lindner's resignation.

 Under Pastor Hollis' ministry, the church website received a complete overhaul.
 The tennis court was resurfaced, and the church started moving forward with a stronger online presence.
+In 2019, the sermons started being recorded in a video as well as audio format.
 The men's group breakfast was started back up and new flooring in the old office and new addition was installed by the Altar Guild.
 The tennis court was resurfaced.
+During the COVID-19 pandemic, the first parking lot services were held.
+This lead to the purchase of a wireless FM transmitter, so that members in the parking lot could listen to the service over their radio in their cars.
+Prior to the parking lot services, sermons were pre-recorded and uploaded to YouTube, the website, and other social media platforms to view oat service time Sunday mornings.
+Weekly live streams on Facebook also started taking place.